How To Choose The Right Running Shoe For You

 What is Pronation?

-Pronation is the natural movement your foot makes when your foot lands on the ground, and your arch naturally collapses to absorb the impact.
-As your foot lands, your foot should land from the outside edge of your heel and rotate in towards the ball of your foot in a natural, even motion.
+Pronation is the natural movement your foot makes when your foot lands on the ground, and how and in what way, your arch naturally or unnaturally collapses to absorb the impact.
+As your foot lands, your foot should land from the outside edge of your heel and rotate slightly inwards towards the ball of your foot in a natural, even motion.

 Pronation is not bad.
-Pronation is actually a good thing because it is one of the ways our body absorbs the impact of running and the right level of pronation helps us push off more efficiently while running.
+Pronation is actually a good thing because it is one of the ways your body absorbs the ground impact forces of running.
+And, the correct level of pronation helps you push off more efficiently while running.

 How To Determine Your Pronation Level